open-webui/docs/docs/tutorial/openai.md

 ## Docker Run

-Here's an example `docker run` command similar to what you might use for Open-WebUI:
+Here's an example `docker run` command similar to what you might use for Open WebUI:
 ```bash
 docker run -d -p 3000:8080 \
   -v open-webui:/app/backend/data \